The search box

 You use the the app Legimus when you download and read talking books.

-Course literature is available as talking books, braille books and e-text books.
+As a student course literature is available as talking books, braille books and e-text books.
 It may be articles, book chapters, Compendium produced by the university and university colleges.

 You must have an account to download talking books.
 Contact your library to get one.